GreenDoge-Network/greendoge-blockchain/README.md

 ## Migration plan
 ChiaDoge is no longer maintained.
 Because of the suggestions of many people, We decided to migrate from [ChiaDoge](https://github.com/ChiaDoge/chiadoge-blockchain) to a more thoughtful [GreenDoge Blockchain](https://github.com/GreenDoge-Network/greendoge-blockchain).
 GreenDoge mainnet is online!!!

 **GreenDoge** is a modern community-centric green cryptocurrency based on a proof-of-space-and-time consensus algorithm.
 It is a community-supported fork of the [Chia Network](https://github.com/Chia-Network/chia-blockchain) codebase.
-The pre-farm coins of GreenDoge is same as Chia, but block reward is 50 times.
-The pre-farm value is only 2% of Chia, and it will be used as a development and promotion fund.
+The pre-farm coins of GreenDoge are the same as Chia, but the block reward is 50 times.
+This means that the pre-farm value is only 2% of Chia.

 For more information, see our website and downloads at https://greendoge.dog .